Ear Reshaping Plastic Surgery near Jackson, MS

 Otoplasty is commonly performed on children who exhibit prominent ears.
 Ears are considered prominent, or protruding, if they stick out from the side of your head more than about 3/4 of an inch (roughly about 2 centimeters).
 Most people with protruding ears are born with or have an underdeveloped antihelical fold, the bottom part of the fold of your inner ear lobe, or they have too much cartilage in the bowl-shaped part of their ear lobe (called the concha).

 Babies who are born with protruding ears can be treated with molds if parents address the issue before they are two months old.
 After that, children typically wait to have ear reshaping surgery until they’re 5-7 years old, when cartilage in the ear is structurally stable enough for surgery.
 Research indicates about a third of children who develop prominent ears will start showing signs of the condition after 3 months.
-Some adults who had a previous ear surgery performed and are unhappy with the results may also choose to schedule an otoplasty, and adults who didn’t have protruding ears treated as a child are becoming more common patients at plastic surgery practices that offer ear reshaping surgery.
+Some adults who had ear surgery performed, and are unhappy with the results, may also choose to schedule an otoplasty.
+In addition, adults who didn’t have their protruding ears treated as a child are becoming increasingly more likely to undergo ear reshaping surgery.